 Bleeding inside the skull may get worse over time.
 So it is very important to pay attention to your symptoms.
 And be sure to see your doctor for follow-up testing.

-In some cases, treatment is needed to remove the blood.
+In some cases, treatment is needed to stop the bleeding or remove the blood.
 This helps relieve the pressure on the brain.
-Your doctor may make one or two small holes in your skull.
-For a large hematoma, the doctor may need to remove a piece of the skull.
+You may have a procedure or surgery.
+The surgery may make small holes in the skull or remove part of the skull.

 You may not need treatment if you have a small hematoma that is not causing symptoms.